Incident DetailsCause of Death:

 A United States Marshals Fugitive Task Force, composed of five officers from the US Marshals Service, Indiana State Police and Terre Haute Police Department, including Patrolman Long, knocked on the back door of the apartment.
 Several people exited the residence, but not the wanted suspect.
 As the officers made entry into the apartment the suspect opened fire on them as they proceeded down a hallway, striking Patrolman Long twice in the head and wounding his canine partner, Shadow.

 The 33-year-old suspect, who was wanted on a probation violation for receiving stolen auto parts, was later found in a bedroom closet with a self-inflicted gunshot wound to his head.
 Six other subjects were arrested on various felony and misdemeanor charges.

-• Officer Long was the second of two Indiana line of duty deaths in 2011.
+• Patrolman Long was the second of two Indiana line of duty deaths in 2011.